Real Estate Careers

 Is REO worth it for South Florida agents?

-The honest answer: it depends on the market cycle.
-During the 2008–2012 foreclosure wave, REO agents in South Florida were closing 5–15 properties per month.
+The honest answer depends on the market cycle.
+During the 2008 to 2012 foreclosure wave, REO agents in South Florida were closing 5 to 15 properties per month.
 In a low-foreclosure environment, the volume is lower but still meaningful.

 The advantages of REO: consistent deal flow, no prospecting for individual sellers, and repeat business from the same asset managers.
-The downsides: lower commission rates (often 2–3% vs. 3%), significant administrative burden, and slow-moving corporate decision-making.
+The downsides are lower commission rates (often 2 to 3 percent versus the typical 3 percent), significant administrative burden, and slow-moving corporate decision-making.

 REO for investors vs. agents

-If you're an investor rather than an agent, REO listings are an excellent source of below-market deals.
+If you're an investor rather than an agent, REO listings are a reliable source of below-market deals.
 Bank-owned properties are priced to sell, not to maximize value.
 Use our 70 percent rule to evaluate whether an REO deal pencils out before you make an offer.

 Whether you're pursuing REO as an agent or as a buyer, our team can help you navigate the South Florida landscape.
 Reach out here.
 For more on the official HUD REO process, see HUD Homes buyer resources.